adityakakarla/ucsd-chatbot/README.md

 # ucsdGPT

-This is a chatbot based on courses at the University of California, San Diego.
+**ucsdGPT** is a chatbot designed to assist with course information and general education requirements at the University of California, San Diego (UCSD).
+This project leverages **LangChain**, **Supabase**, and **Next.js** to provide tailored responses based on UCSD's extensive course catalog and academic requirements.

-I built this project with LangChain, Supabase, and Next.js.
+## Technologies Used
+- **LangChain**: For context-aware chatbot interactions.
+- **Supabase**: For managing vector embeddings and user data.
+- **Next.js**: For building the frontend and server-side functionality.

-## V1
+## Project Overview

+### V1: Proof of Concept

+The initial version of ucsdGPT was built as a basic chatbot for UCSD course information.

-Initially, I copy-and-pasted all UCSD undergraduate courses into a text file.
-Then, using LangChain and Supabase, I created vector embeddings (arrays that capture the semantic meaning of text) for all 3,898 courses.
+- **Data Setup**: I compiled all 3,898 undergraduate courses into a text file and created vector embeddings to represent the semantic meaning of each course description.

-Once the data was in place, I created a basic chatbot script using Langchain.
-This script considered context from relevant course descriptions and the original question from the user.
+- **Chatbot Creation**: Using LangChain, I developed a chatbot capable of answering course-related queries by pulling context from course descriptions.

-Using Next.js, I turned this script into a server action.
-This action runs whenever a user submits the chatbot form.
+- **Server Actions**: I implemented the chatbot functionality as a server action in a Next.js app, which executes whenever a user submits a question through the chatbot form.

-This was a fun project, and I'm excited to see what else I can build with these tools.

-## V2

-The initial version was used 2100+ times.
-Mostly well received, but I did get criticism in a UCSD discord server.

-Most feedback was related to usability—outside of course info, V1 wasn't that useful.

-This time around, I've added more embeddings data (primarily focused on gen ed requirements for UCSD's 8 colleges).
-I also added relevant schedule information.
+Despite being a fun and rewarding project, **V1** had limitations, particularly in its utility beyond course information.

+### V2: Usability Enhancements

+After **V1** was used over 2,100 times, I received valuable feedback—mainly from the UCSD Discord server—that helped shape **V2**.

+- **Expanded Dataset**: I added more data, including general education requirements for UCSD's eight colleges and schedule information to improve the chatbot's usefulness.
-V2 also uses GPT-4o mini (as opposed to 3.5) and a newer embeddings model from OpenAI.
+- **Upgraded Models**: V2 now uses **GPT-4o mini** (upgrading from GPT-3.5) and a newer embeddings model from OpenAI to enhance response accuracy and depth.

-V2 is designed to be more user-friendly, especially on phones (V1 admittedly wasn't great in this regard).

-I've also added authentication.
-Not a pain point for users, but I don't want people to burn through my OpenAI credits.
+- **Mobile Optimization**: Recognizing that many users access the chatbot on their phones, I focused on improving the mobile user experience.
+- **User Authentication**: While not a noted pain point, I've now added authentication and content moderation

+V2 represents a significant improvement in both functionality and user experience, and I'm excited to continue iterating on this project.